marek1/backbonetaskmanager/README.md

-Task Manager written in Backbone using localstorage
+Task Manager written in Backbone using HTML5 localstorage + LESS